Thottada

-Thottada is a census town and suburb of Kannur city situated on NH 66, about 8 km south of Kannur railway station in Kerala State, India.
+Thottada is a coastal census town in Kannur Municipal Corporation in Kannur district in the Indian state of Kerala.
+It is a suburb of Kannur city. situated on NH 66, about 8 km south of Kannur railway station in Kerala State, India.

 The Sree Narayana College (S.N.
 College), Government Vocational Higher Secondary School Kannur Polytechnic, Kannur ITI and the Institute of Handloom and Textile Technology (IHTT) are located in Thottada.

 Thottada is also a scenic place.
 Thottada beach is an ideal place for a sunbathing and swimming.
 There are many beach houses and guest houses offering accommodation at reasonable price.

 Demographics

 As of 2011 Census, Thottada has a population of 40,818 with 18,483 males and 22,335 females.
 Thottada census town has an area of 18.37 sqkm with 8,798 families residing in it.
 The average sex ratio was 1208 higher than the state average of 1084.
 Thottada had an average literacy of 96.6%, higher than the state average of 94%: male literacy was 97.8%, and female literacy was 95.6%.
 In Thottada, 10.5% of the population was under 6 years of age.